 “You can do anything, but not everything.”
 David Allen

-A few years ago, my friend Jamie planted this adorable little peach tree in her backyard.
+A few years back, my dear friend Jamie planted a peach tree in her backyard.
 While it didn’t produce any peaches right away, she cared for that tree and waited with hopeful expectations that one day it would.

 I remember the year it finally bloomed.
-Her patience had paid off and I was looking forward to peaches, homemade jams and a slice of fresh peach pie.
-(My expectations may have been just a tad bit high).
+Her patience and hard work had paid off and I was looking forward to some juicy peaches, homemade jam and a slice of fresh peach pie.
+(It’s possible my expectations were a bit high).

-This tree was on a mission to mass produce some serious fruit.
-The whole thing was covered in beautiful white buds.
+It quickly became apparent that this little peach tree was on a mission to mass produce some serious fruit.
+The whole thing was absolutely covered in beautiful, white buds.

-Well, as you may suspect, those little white flowers turned into peaches; too many peaches.
+We watched as those little white flowers eventually turned into peaches; too many peaches.
 Midway through summer, over half of that tree came toppling over.

-You see, what Jamie didn’t know, and admittedly I didn’t either, was that this tree needed to be pruned, big time.
+You see, what neither Jamie or I knew, was that this tree needed to be pruned, big time.
 While the tree thought it could carry this excessive load of fruit, it would not be strong enough to support all of the peaches it was so willing to grow.
-Those perfect peaches-to-be needed to be pruned.
+Those beautiful little peaches-to-be needed to be pruned.

-Now, I’m no farmer, (and if you follow me on Instagram you may have seen my sad excuse for a tomato garden this year), but I do know that high quality fruit requires proper nutrition.
-This overwhelmed tree simply wouldn’t have had enough nutrients to go.
+Now, I’m no farmer, (and if you follow me on Instagram you may have seen my sad excuse for a garden in previous years), but I do know that high quality fruit requires proper nutrition.
+This overwhelmed tree simply wouldn’t have had enough nutrients to go around.

 A Lesson in Pruning